gavv/signal-estimator/README.md

 These commands require Docker.
 They will pull and run docker images with prebuilt toolchains compatible with Raspberry Pi, perform build, and place executables into `bin/arm-linux-gnueabihf` and `bin/aarch64-linux-gnu`, respectively.

-To use your own toolchain instead of docker images, in most cases you can use `TOOLCHAIN_PREFIX` CMake option:
+To use your own toolchain instead of docker images, in simple cases it is enough just to specify `TOOLCHAIN_PREFIX` CMake option:

 ```
 mkdir -p build/<toolchain>
-cd build/<my_toolchain>
+cd build/<toolchain>
 cmake -DBUILD_GUI=NO -DTOOLCHAIN_PREFIX=<toolchain> ../..
 make
 ```

-In this case, `<toolchain>` defines toolchain triple of the target system, e.g. `aarch64-linux-gnu`.
+In example above, `<toolchain>` defines toolchain triple of the target system, e.g. `aarch64-linux-gnu`.
 In this case `aarch64-linux-gnu-gcc` and other tools should be available in `PATH`.

 For more complicated cases, refer to [standard instructions](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) for cross-compiling using CMake.